rcl-coding/tutorial-staticwebsite/lesson5.md

 }
 ```

-- Write a function to hide all the 'pet components' on the page
+- Write a function to hide all the 'pet components' on the page.

 ```javascript